Erewash Canal Association ... looking after the Erewash Canal since 1968

 What type of information do we collect from you?

-• Full Postal Address - Road/ Street, Town/ Village, City and Postcode.
+• Full Postal Address

-• Boat details (if appropriate).
+• Boat details (if appropriate)

-• Work Party and Master/Crew member related qualifications/skills
+• Work Party related relevant qualifications/skills

 Sensitive personal data